What is EDI?

 The importance of EDI standards

 The technology behind EDI is 20-30 years old, and was designed to replace fax, postal mail, and email.
 Replacing human-to-human communication, whether through paper or electronic mail with automated EDI messages has been a cost-saver for many businesses.
 But because the EDI messages are automated, the messages must be in a standard format.

-There are numerous EDI standards, including including ANSI, EDIFACT, TRADACOMS and ebXML.
-For each standard there are differing versions, e.g., ANSI 5010 or EDIFACT version D12.
+There are numerous EDI standards, including ANSI, EDIFACT, TRADACOMS and ebXML.
+For each standard, there are differing versions, e.g., ANSI 5010 or EDIFACT version D12.
 This can create issues when businesses need to communicate with different EDI standards.
 The businesses will either have to agree on the EDI standard to use or employ some sort of translation service, whether in-house software or an EDI service provider.
-EDI standards prescribe both mandatory and optional information for any particular document and provides rules for the document’s structure.
+EDI standards prescribe both mandatory and optional information for any particular document and provide rules for the document’s structure.

 When an EDI document is created, such as an invoice, the order of text and the order of the data fields within that text gives it meaning.
 That text must strictly adhere to the EDI standard or else the sending and receiving systems will not be able to understand the document.
 The define exactly where and how each piece of information in the document will be found.
 An EDI message will comprise one single business document, e.g. a purchase order, invoice, or advance ship notice.